Hulme Hippodrome: 2004 – Bingo Jesus iconic sign

 When the religious charity bought the building there was an existing Bingo rigid sign fixed high on the early 1970s metal cladding on the east wall facing Warwick Street.
 Probably in late 2003 or early 2004 based on surviving photographs, the charity fixed a banner at the same height beside that sign with the single word, Jesus.
-These two signs - Bingo Jesus - remained side by side until the signs were removed some years later (maybe 2012), along with the underlying metal cladding, based on photographs.
+These two signs - Bingo Jesus - remained side by side until the signs were removed some years later (maybe 2007 from land charge details, or 2012), along with the underlying metal cladding, based on photographs.
 This combined signage became an iconic cultural reference for many people in Hulme, for example forming a permanent wall display in the Lass O'Gowrie pub (M1 7DB) and with a local psychedelic rock band naming themselves after the sign.

-2006 – Theatres Trust, Theatres at Risk Register
+2006-07 – Theatres at Risk registers; Theatres Trust, Historic England

 Hulme Hippodrome has been listed in the national Theatres at Risk (TAR) Register since it was first compiled in 2006 by the Theatres Trust, a register which is updated annually.

+On 4 June 2007 Manchester City Council makes their first of twelve interventions to safeguard the building citing "Dangerous Conditions" by using section 78 of the Building Act 1984.
+This first intervention is to "remove cladding from around the building and [remove] rendering on Warwick Street elevation."
+This might have prompted English Heritage (later, Historic England) to add Hulme Hippodrome to their list of theatres at risk in July 2007.

+2007-19 – Enforced repairs by the council, cladding and canopy removed

+From 2007 Manchester City Council started to undertake remedial works to the building (using its section 78 powers in the Building Act 1984) which presumably the charity had declined to do, as shown in the Land Charges Register, including: